chloejhill/hucklebe.com/_works/dlt4u.md

 #### The Solution: Building capability to effectively engage target audiences on accelerating public and social good

-The masterclass equipped the teams with meaningful, inspiring and impactful storytelling techniques, and generated a positive awakening and urgency in the DLT4EU programme and ventures teams to reimagine the value of communications beyond pitching (e.g. social media, website, TedXtalks etc.) This led to HuckleBe supplying additional capability training to support venture teams: Find Your Voice and Amplify your Voice via empathising with target audiences.
+The masterclass equipped the technical teams with meaningful, inspiring and impactful storytelling techniques, and generated a positive awakening and urgency in the DLT4EU programme and ventures teams to reimagine the value of communications beyond pitching (e.g. social media, website, TedXtalks etc.) This led to HuckleBe supplying additional capability training to support venture teams: Find Your Voice and Amplify your Voice via empathising with target audiences.